move-coop/parsons/docs/table.rst

       - A list of column names in the table
     * - ``.data``
       - The actual data (rows) of the table, as a list of tuples (without field names)
+    * - ``.value``
+      - The first value in the table.
+Use for database queries where a single value is returned.

 A note on indexing and iterating over a table's data:
 If you need to iterate over the data, make sure to use the python iterator syntax, so any data transformations can be applied efficiently.
 An example: